citp/privacy-policy-historical/t/ta/tat/tattersalls.com.au.md

   6. **Changes to the Privacy Policy
 **Tatts Group reserves the right to change this Privacy Policy at any time and to notify you by posting an updated version of the policy on our website, [www.tattsgroup.com](http://www.tattsgroup.com/).
   7. **Resolving your privacy concerns
 **If you have any issues that you wish to raise with us or you wish to make a complaint regarding our management of your personal information please contact us.
-We take complaints about privacy concerns seriously and we will work to resolve your complaint and correct any errors on our part.

-Our contact details are as follows:
+We take complaints about privacy concerns seriously and we will work to resolve your complaint and correct any errors on our part.Our contact details are as follows:
 ****Tatts Group Limited****

 Street Address: